dhassoun2021/onto_x/README.md

 The purpose on this project is to build logical representation on Onto-x that preserves ancestor relationship (direct and indirect) and so construct the hierarchy on entity.

 ## Prequisite
-You need to install last version of python and last version of pyBuilder tool.
+You need to install last version of python and last version of pyBuilder tool (see https://pybuilder.io/).

 ## Build project
 Go to directory "onto_x" and launch command "pyb" .